lynn/autumn/autumn.hs.md

 act ((s,t):h) _ = (s,t):h
 ```

+Later, we'll use the length of the history as a sort of "final score", implicitly rewarding the player for finishing the game in the fewest number of moves.
+So (I now notice) it's a little wrong (or just cruel) to push to the history even if `try` returns `t` unchanged.

 ## Game loop

-Let's define `view` to show the game UI, and `yay` to print a win message:
+Let's define `view` to show the full game UI, and `yay` to print a win message:

 ```hs
 view s t = putStr $ unlines [clear, tableau t, stock s, "    \\ undo"]